S0U1L3S5/AD-Powershell/README.md

 This repository includes the following:

-  1) Active Directory Powershell Scripts
+Active Directory Powershell Scripts that were developed for various classroom assigments during an Active Directory Class
-  2) Regular Powershell Scripts